NMSUD/Form/docs/project-structure/standards.md

 # Standards

 This page will list a few of the rules for working in this project.
-If you disagree with any of the rules below, please feel free to suggest improvements with whatever changes are requried in a pull request.
+If you disagree with any of the rules below, please feel free to suggest improvements with whatever changes are required in a pull request.

 ## General rules